HarrisonDlgf/Anniversay-Valentines-Memory-Website/README.md

 ---

-**Made with ❤️ for couples everywhere**
+**Made with ❤️ for couples and partnerships everywhere**

-*This website was created to help couples celebrate their love and create beautiful memories together.
-Customize it to make it uniquely yours!*
+*I made this website initially for an anniversary, I hope anyone who wishes to fork or clone can use it as a nice surprise for a special person*